monsoonco/mac-dev-setup-js/README.md

 ## Projects folder

 This really depends on how you want to organize your files, but I like to put all my version-controlled projects in `~/Projects`.
-Other documents I may have, or things not yet under version control, I like to put in `~/Dropbox` (if you have Dropbox installed), or `~/Code`.
+Other documents I may have, or things not yet under version control, I like to put in `~/Code`.

 ## Vagrant